mlswg/mls-protocol/draft-ietf-mls-protocol.md

   `capabilities` field of this LeafNode indicates support for all the credential types currently in use by other members.

-* Verify the `lifetime` field:
+* If applicable, verify the `lifetime` field:
-  * If the LeafNode appears in a message being sent by the client, e.g., a proposal or a commit, then the client MUST verify that the current time is within the range of the `lifetime` field.
+  * If the LeafNode appears in a message being sent by the client (e.g., a proposal or a Commit), then the client MUST verify that the current time is within the range of the `lifetime` field.
-  * If instead the LeafNode appears in a message being received by the client, e.g., a proposal, a commit, or a ratchet tree of the group the client is joining, it is RECOMMENDED that the client verifies that the current time is within the range of the `lifetime` field.
+  * If instead the LeafNode appears in a message being received by the client (e.g., a proposal, a Commit, or a ratchet tree of the group the client is joining), it is RECOMMENDED that the client verifies that the current time is within the range of the `lifetime` field.